 Sometimes kids use other people’s accounts to disguise their identity in conversations with others – with or without permission.
-They don’t necessarily intend this maliciously: they may view it as a joke or as a role playing experiment (which can be a normal developmental activity for adolescents).
-But harassment and hurt feelings can easily result, so it’s a good idea to talk early on with your kids about these sorts of behaviours.
+They don’t necessarily do this maliciously: they may view it as a joke or as a role-playing experiment (which can be a normal developmental activity for adolescents).
+But harassment and hurt feelings can easily result, so it’s a good idea to start the conversation early with your kids about these sorts of behaviours.
 Build empathy by asking them to consider: even if the person whose identity you have “borrowed” has given you permission, is this fair to the person you’re talking to?
 How would you feel if this happened to you?

 Here are some tips to help you effectively manage instant messaging in the home:

 - Set ground rules before giving your kids permission to use instant messaging.
 Tell them your expectations about content, language and behaviour online.

 - Ensure that your kids are not revealing too much personal information in their profiles and, for the younger ones, make sure that they know everyone on their contact lists.
 To learn more about protecting personal information visit our Privacy section.

 - Instant messaging is one of the main ways through which young people experience cyberbullying and sexual harassment online.
 Discuss the ethical questions surrounding online bullying behaviour and how the physical anonymity of the technology encourages kids to say and do things that they would never do face-to-face.

 - Teach your kids that if they are being harassed through IM to stop the activity immediately and block the sender’s messages – they should never reply to harassing messages.
 Make sure your IM program is automatically saving the IM chat logs so you have physical evidence of the harassment should you need to report it to the school or police.
 To learn more about online bullying visit our Cyberbullying section.